clicon/clixon-docs/netconf.rst

 Options
 ^^^^^^^
-The configuration file options related to RESTCONF common to both fcgi and evhtp are the following:
+The configuration file options related to RESTCONF common to both fcgi and native mode are the following:

 CLICON_RESTCONF_DIR
    Location of restconf .so plugins.
 Load all .so plugins in this dir as restconf code plugins.